Charity Digital and Microsoft extend AI for Good deadline

-Microsoft and Tech Trust are extending the deadline for charities to apply to its ‘AI for Good’ programme, with the chance to win funding and a strategic workshop.
+Microsoft and Charity Digital are extending the deadline for charities to apply to its ‘AI for Good’ programme, with the chance to win funding and a strategic workshop.

 The window for applications for Microsoft’s ‘AI for Good’ programme has been extended until Friday 20th July, giving charities more time to submit their machine learning and data ideas.

-Microsoft and Tech Trust are offering funding plus an envisioning workshop with one of Microsoft’s leading AI partners, to help flesh out and build a project using AI to increase their impact.
+Microsoft and Charity Digital are offering funding plus an envisioning workshop with one of Microsoft’s leading AI partners, to help flesh out and build a project using AI to increase their impact.

 They aren’t looking for fully-formed technical projects from charity applicants, but rather the bare bones of an idea about how to use data intelligently to help their mission.